justeslam/offsec2/notes/linux_privesc.md

 ```

 ### Scheduled Tasks

+If you see any instance where a script or a cronjob does not specify the full path of a binary, whether it be Windows or Linux, the first thing that should come to mind is path injection.

 Systems acting as servers often periodically execute various automated, scheduled tasks.
 When these systems are misconfigured, or the user-created files are left with insecure permissions, we can modify these files that will be executed by the scheduling system at a high privilege level.